• Skip to main content

 Command Prompt Set Boot Menu Policy Legacy

-3. Type Exit and press the Enter key to or simply close the Command Prompt Window.
+3. Type Exit and press the Enter key or simply close the Command Prompt Window.

-4. Restart your computer for this change to be implemented.
+4. Restart the computer for this change to be implemented.

 After this, you should be able to Boot your computer in Safe Mode by repeatedly pressing the F8 key, while the computer is starting up.

 Make sure that you are pressing and releasing the F8 key and not holding it down.
-If you miss the opportunity to Enter Safe Mode, simply restart your computer and repeat the process.
+If you miss the opportunity to Enter Safe Mode, simply restart the computer and repeat the process.

 2. On the Command Prompt screen, type bcdedit /set {default} bootmenupolicy STANDARD and press the Enter key.